Telephone Triage

 STEP 1: PRELIMINARY ASSESSMENT

-It is essential to start the assessment process by asking questions, aided by a specific checklist.
+It is essential to start the assessment process by asking questions, aided by a specific template or checklist.
 Eliciting and interpreting responses facilitates pattern recognition and helps to identify high-risk patients and symptoms.

 (See also “Assessment” and “Documentation” later in this course.)